 Unlike a traditional kindergarten program, the final year of the primary classroom cycle is really a "capstone" experience.
 Our Montessori curriculum is a spiral curriculum that builds on itself.
-For example, the language curriculum for three-year-olds starts with spoken language games and moves onto letter sounds.
 The work of the three- and four-year old is realized in the five-year-old.
 We do not offer a specific kindergarten curriculum.
 The kindergarten year allows for a full and complete exploration of the Montessori primary curriculum.